ucdavis-informatics/pieval/docs/index.md

 - Supports both Filesystem and Database persistance strategies
   - The Filesystem strategy should only be used for development, demonstrations, and single user annotation capture
   - The DB strategy should be used when multiple concurrent annotators are expected

+---
+## How to use PieVal

+PieVal is a webapp that can present sensitive data.
+If you wish to use PieVal, please work with Bill Riedl to set up a VM to host the app with appropriate Authentication (via UCDHS active directory).
+Once the app is set up and congifured, please read the [following about how to create and manage projects](README_project_management.md)

 ## References